Luca Zuffi: Sion

 On 17 June 2021, he signed a three-year contract with Sion.

+Return to Winterthur

+On 26 June 2023, Zuffi agreed to return to Winterthur on a two-year contract.

 International career

 Zuffi made his Switzerland debut in October 2015 by starting in a 7–0 win over San Marino.
 He was included in the provisional squad but, however, was cut from the final squad for Euro 2016.
 In his time with the national team Zuffi had four appearances for his country.

 Personal life

 Luca Zuffi is the son of the former Swiss international Dario Zuffi, who is now assistant coach for FC Winterthur.
 Luca has two brothers, Nico and Sandro, who are also footballers.